Rutledge Genealogy (James Rutledge Sr. & Frances Skaggs Bio) Rutledge Notes

 James William Rutledge was born on March 18, 1889, in St. Clair, Franklin County, Missouri.
 His birth was verified by his Aunt Teresa Rutledge in an affidavit on October 29, 1942.
 This aunt is married to Stephen John Rutledge, the brother of James William's Father, James Bernard Rutledge.
 James William also has a brother named Stephen John Rutledge.
 His Special Certificate of Birth indicates a Bible, marriage license, and the affidavit were utilized to verify his birth.

-Mary Rubina May Wright was born June 15, 1888, in St. Louis, Missouri.
+Mary Rubina May Wright was born June 15, 1888, in St. Louis, Missouri, to Andrew Jackson Wright and Mary Lucinda Marshall.
 The City of St. Louis birth records were well kept.

 James Williams' Mom, Nancy, died when he was only 1 year old on October 11, 1890.
 His father remarried, Sarah, on January 19, 1891.
 He was raised by his Dad and his Step-mom.